HENRY LEVEKE KAMPHOEFNER, FAIA (1907-1990)

 Kamphoefner had no problem connecting some of the best minds in the Modernist world.
 This photo is from 1951, taken through the window in Kamphoefner's house on Granville Drive by Hungarian photographer André Kertész.
-Includes from left to right: NCSU Faculty Cecil Elliott, Dean Joseph Hudnut of the Harvard School of Architecture, NCSU Faculty Siasia Nowicki, House & Garden Architectural Editor Katherine Morrow Ford, unknown, Henry Kamphoefner, NCSU Faculty Margaret Fitzgibbon, New York architect Abraham (Abe) Geller, and NCSU Faculty Jim Fitzgibbon.
+Includes from left to right: NCSU Faculty Cecil Elliott, Dean Joseph Hudnut of the Harvard School of Architecture, NCSU Faculty Siasia Nowicki, House & Garden Architectural Editor Katherine Morrow Ford, Mabel Kamphoefner and their dog, Henry Kamphoefner, NCSU Adjunct Faculty Margaret Fitzgibbon, New York architect Abraham (Abe) Geller, and NCSU Faculty Jim Fitzgibbon.

 One of Kamphoefner's greatest contributions to Raleigh's built environment was his way around the state's bureaucracy.
 His faculty, since they were technically on the state's payroll, were prohibited from seeking work on state-funded projects.
 Kamphoefner created partnerships and mechanisms where his faculty were hired as consultants by other design firms, opening the door to the design of hundreds of significant buildings by NCSU faculty.
 Kamphoefner was a vocal critic of Edward Durell Stone, publicly criticizing his two major buildings in Raleigh: the Legislative Building and the NC Museum of Art.

 He was forced to retire because of age in 1972, staying on at the school to teach part time.
 He was eventually named Dean Emeritus, but conflicts between Kamphoefner and the new Dean Claude McKinney lost Kamphoefner his teaching position.
 He taught briefly at Meredith College.
 To Kamphoefner’s disappointment, both he Modernism had fallen out of favor, both with the public and the profession.
 It was time for him to step back.

 Kamphoefner had an unparalleled impact on the architecture of North Carolina and the Southeast.
 He was awarded the 1978 North Carolina Medal and the 1977 Topaz Medallion for Lifelong Achievement in Architecture by the Association of Collegiate Schools of Architecture.
 In 1989, the NCSU School of Design named their 1978 addition, designed by Harry Wolf, as Kamphoefner Hall.